Where to live?

 Different types of transport:

-London Underground (“the tube”): quickest and most frequent method of getting around.
+London Underground (“the tube”): often the quickest method of getting around.
 Gets crowded at peak times (between about 7 - 9 in the morning, and 5 – 7 in the evening).

 Bus: cheaper but not really advisable for long journeys due to traffic congestion, unless you are happy sitting in slow-moving traffic for an hour.
 Best for local journeys.